The Guardian 12 March 2013

 The more pressing question, however, is Cyprus.
-European leaders meet tomorrow to discuss the terms of its bailout.
+European leaders meet on Thursday to discuss the terms of its bailout.
 Meanwhile, its debt investors will be nervous to hear it was on Buchheit’s itinerary when he visited Europe in January.

 Despite having an economy worth 0.2% of eurozone GDP, what happens in Cyprus will be crucial to the next stage of the crisis, says Buchheit.
 “Unless you believe that the crisis has passed – and I’m not in that camp yet – the world will watch what they do in Cyprus and view it as an expression of their current thinking.

 “In one sense, the fact that Cyprus is small arguably allows them to experiment a bit more.
 But the world will watch it and see Spain.”

 Spain, he says, may be a more immediate risk than Italy, with its mountains of regional, as well as national, debt.
 But fixing its problems will be anything but simple.

 Much of Spain’s debt is held by Spanish banks, which means even if the government managed to negotiate a deal forcing investors to swallow heavy losses, it would be crippling its own institutions.

 “It’s like Saddam Hussein’s human shields,” says Buchheit.
 “You can’t actually get at the target without shooting through your own financial system.
 It makes life very difficult.”